intershop/helm-charts/charts/pwa/README.md

 $ helm template -f development.values.yaml helm-charts/charts/pwa
 ```

-To see the result for a given values file, but only for one specific template (e.g. `deployment.yaml`), run:
+To see the result for a given values file, but only for one specific template (e.g., `deployment.yaml`), run:

 ```bash
 $ helm template -f development.values.yaml -s templates/deployment.yaml helm-charts/charts/pwa